BetterTyped/react-lifecycle-hooks/README.md

     // ...
   })

-  // Called second, once when initial DOM changes are triggered useDidRender(() => {
+  // Called second, when initial DOM changes are triggered useDidRender(() => {
     // ...
   })